did10/mdmcleaner/README.md

 ## Downloading and creating the reference database
 The reference database is created by running ```mdmcleaner.py makedb```.
 This downloads the most recent datasets from GTDB, RefSeq and Silva and processes them into the format used by MDMcleaner, ensuring that users can access the newest reference data independently of our ability to keep our database current.
 The download and processing may take a long time (>13h at 100 Mbit/s), but can be resumed from the last checkpoint, simply by running it again if aborted.

 Alternatively you can use the ready made database used during the work on the mdmcleaner publication.
-This has been deposited at zenodo for reproducability reasons.
-You find and download it at [this link](https://zenodo.org/record/5698995#.YkylqjVCRhE), or use the ```--get_pub_data``` argument of ```mdmcleaner.py makedb```
+This has been deposited at zenodo for reproducibility reasons.
+You can find and download it at [this link](https://zenodo.org/record/5698995#.YkylqjVCRhE), or use the ```--get_pub_data``` argument of ```mdmcleaner.py makedb```

 **Remember to add the location of the database directory to a config file!** Preferrably to the global configuration file by running ```mdmcleaner.py set_configs --db_basedir <path/to/databasefolder>```
 If you specify the target database directory in a config file, you do not need to use the ```-o``` option of makedb (instead the target folder will be automatically read from the configs file)